PolymerPatel/MSE_Analytics_Calculator/README.md

 -> break it into three stages: cooling to freezing point, the plateau, and additional

 Fall 2020 was one of the most uncertain and challenging stretches in PolymerPatel's life.
-<br> However, during Materials Laboratory, I conducted experiments correlating Tin-Bismuth alloys with their literature-referenced melting temperatures.
+<br><br>  However, during Materials Laboratory, I conducted experiments correlating Tin-Bismuth alloys with their literature-referenced melting temperatures.
 It demonstrated that one could identify valuable materials in waste streams through thermal properties and cooling curves.

 ## 🧪 Material Science Terms